advisorpages/training.github.io/_training/business-overview.md

 end_time: "20:30:00"
 layout: default
 permalink: /training/business-overview/
+promo_body: >
-promo_body: "We're excited to invite you to an exclusive 'Business Overview' event on Saturday, May 31 at 7:00 PM.
+  We're excited to invite you to an exclusive 'Business Overview' event on Saturday, May 31 at 7:00 PM.
 This isn't just another networking opportunity—it's a chance to get an insider's perspective of our financial world, to understand our vision, and to see how our services can help you reach your financial goals.
-You'll get to meet our agents, ask questions, and walk away with a clearer picture of your financial future."
+You'll get to meet our agents, ask questions, and walk away with a clearer picture of your financial future.
 trainer_lineup: "Alex Johnson"
 topics: []
 ---